ofabricio/calm/README.md

 fmt.Println(ok) // true
 ```

-This operator is handy for small validations,
-but it can be a pain when capturing tokens.
+This operator is handy, but it can be a pain when capturing tokens.
 See [here](example/expression_test.go) an example on how to recursively
 parse an expression without using this operator.

-For an easier and more advanced way to capture tokens see the [AST](#AST) section.
+But for an easier and more advanced way to capture tokens see the [AST](#AST) section.

-> Note to self: maybe I should remove this operator.

 ## AST